Donut-Mod-Team/donut-mod/documentation/tibco_user_guide.md

 ![User_Guide_Donut_Chart_Example](./diagrams/Tibco_UG_Image.PNG "User Guide Donut Chart Example")

 ## Try this mod in TIBCO Spotfire® Analyst
 [Download this mod.](https://github.com/Donut-Mod-Team/donut-mod/releases) Click the Download button and follow the instructions below the button to open the mod in Spotfire Analyst.
-The mod is supported in Spotfire® 11.4 LTS (API Version 11.2), and 11.5 (API Version 11.3).
+Mod version 1.1 is supported from Spotfire® 11.5 (API Version 1.3) and higher, and mod version 1.0 is supported from 11.4 LTS (API Version 1.2).

 ### How to open the mod
 1. Open Spotfire® Analyst, and create an analysis by loading some data.